move x clipboard into tmux paste buffer

-tmux does not natively support XWindow's clipboard.
-With two lines in .tmux.conf you can configure two keys to send and retrieve clipboard content.
+tmux does not natively support XWindow’s clipboard.
+With two lines in .tmux.conf, you can configure two keys to send and retrieve clipboard content.

-Add following lines to .tmux.conf:
+Add the following lines to .tmux.conf:

 # move x clipboard into tmux paste buffer